emkguts/quokka/README.md

 Quokka has several configuration options:

+- `:directories_included`, which controls which directories Quokka will format.
+This is `[]` by default.
+When it is empty, Quokka will format all files.
+- `:directories_excluded`, which controls which directories Quokka will not format.
+This is `[]` by default.
 - `:inefficient_function_rewrites`, which controls whether or not Quokka will rewrite deprecated functions to their new form.
 This is true by default.
 - `:reorder_configs`, which controls whether or not the configs in your `config/*.exs` files are alphabetized.
 This is true by default.
 - `:rewrite_deprecations`, which controls whether or not Quokka will rewrite deprecated functions to their new form.
 This is true by default.